ccleberg/cmc.pub/content/blog/2022-12-23-alpine-desktop.md

              gnupg             # GPG key manager
 ```

-From here, I use my Syncthing storage to pull all the configuration
+From here, I use my Syncthing storage to pull all the configuration files I
-files I stored from prior desktops, such as [my
+stored from prior desktops, such as [my
 dotfiles](https://git.sr.ht/~cmc/dotfiles).

 # Resolving Issues

 ## WiFi Issues

-I initially tried to set up my Wi-Fi the standard way with
+I initially tried to set up my Wi-Fi the standard way with `iwd`, but it didn't
-`iwd`, but it didn\'t work.
+work.

 Here is what I initially tried (I did all of this as `root`):